Carbonated water: Codd-neck bottles

 In 1872, soft drink maker Hiram Codd of Camberwell, London, designed and patented the Codd-neck bottle, designed specifically for carbonated drinks.
 The Codd-neck bottle encloses a marble and a rubber washer/gasket in the neck.
 The bottles were filled upside down, and pressure of the gas in the bottle forced the marble against the washer, sealing in the carbonation.
 The bottle was pinched into a special shape to provide a chamber into which the marble was pushed to open the bottle.
 This prevented the marble from blocking the neck as the drink was poured.

 Soon after its introduction, the bottle became extremely popular with the soft drink and brewing industries mainly in the UK and the rest of Europe, Asia, and Australasia, though some alcohol drinkers disdained the use of the bottle.
 R. White's, the biggest soft drinks company in London and south-east England when the bottle was introduced, was among the companies that sold their drinks in Codd's glass bottles.
 One etymology of the term codswallop originates from beer sold in Codd bottles, though this is generally dismissed as a folk etymology.

 The bottles were produced for many decades, but gradually declined in usage.
 Since children smashed the bottles to retrieve the marbles, vintage bottles are relatively rare and have become collector items, particularly in the UK.
-Due to the risk of explosion and injuries from fragmented glass pieces, use of this type of bottle is discouraged in most countries.
-The Codd-neck design is still used for the Japanese soft drink Ramune and in the Indian drink called Banta.
+Due to the risk of explosion and injuries from fragmented glass pieces, use of this type of bottle is discouraged in most countries, since other methods of sealing pressurized bottles can more easily incorporate release of unsafe pressures.
+The Codd-neck design is still used for the Japanese soft drink Ramune, and in the Indian drink called Banta.

 Soda makers

-Soda makers or soda carbonators, known as countertop carborators, are appliances that carbonate water with multiple-use carbon dioxide canisters.
-Soda makers may reach a higher level of carbonation than home soda siphons.
+Soda makers or soda carbonators are appliances that carbonate water with multiple-use carbon dioxide canisters.
 A variety of systems are produced by manufacturers and hobbyists.
 The commercial units may be sold with concentrated syrup for making flavored soft drinks.

 One major producer of soda carbonators is SodaStream.
 Their products were popular during the 1970s and 1980s in the United Kingdom, and are associated with nostalgia for that period and have experienced a comeback in the 2000s.